aukspot/dles/README.md

 - [WRDLINK](https://www.wrdlink.io) - Link the starting word to the ending word by changing one letter at a time.
 3 rounds daily.
 - [Wridges](https://www.washingtonpost.com/games/wridges/) - Race the clock by spelling words in the hex grid starting from the bottom row.
 - [Wrodeo](https://wrodeo.com) - Reveal the quote or book passage by guessing one word at a time, starting with some letters already shown.
+- [Yellow Yellow](https://yellowyellow.xyz/) - Just like Wordle, but you need to get all yellow tiles to win.
 - [Zaggle](https://playzaggle.com) - Trace words in the grid based on the given clues.